Mrinalini Mukherjee: Unbound Forms - Women Sculptors of India and Bangladesh

 23 May – 1 November 2026

-Coming soonA major retrospective at The Hepworth Wakefield will celebrate the work of Indian artist Mrinalini Mukherjee (1949–2015), one of the most significant modernist sculptors of the 20th century.
+This major retrospective celebrates the work of Indian artist Mrinalini Mukherjee (1949–2015), one of the most significant modernist sculptors of the 20th century.

 Mukherjee will be presented in the context of key works by pioneering women artists from the early generation of modern Indian and Bangladeshi sculpture – the artist’s mother, Leela Mukherjee (1916 – 2002), Meera Mukherjee (1923 – 1998), Novera Ahmed (1939 – 2015) and Pilloo Pochkhanawala (1923 – 1986).